-- Make the belt as long as possible by tilting the latch plate and pulling it along the belt. - Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - Run the vehicle's safety belt through or around the restraint.
+- Make the belt as long as possible by tilting the latch plate and pulling it along the belt. - 2.
+Put the restraint on the seat. - Run the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.

 - Buckle the belt.
-Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to. - To tighten the belt, pull its free end while you push down on the child restraint.
+Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to. - 5.
+To tighten the belt, pull its free end while you push down on the child restraint.
+If you're using a forward-facing child restraint, you may find it helpful to use your knee to push down on the child restraint as you tighten the belt. - Push and pull the child restraint in different directions to be sure it is secure.